The major LLMs in 2026

 - Qwen 3.5 (Alibaba).
 Ships dense (0.5B to 32B) and MoE (235B-A22B, 397B-A17B).
 Qwen punches well above its weight on reasoning and coding benchmarks.
 The dense small models are what you actually run on a laptop.

 - DeepSeek V4 (DeepSeek).
 1.6T total / 49B active, with Hybrid Compressed Sparse Attention that cuts inference FLOPs 27% vs V3.2 at 1M tokens.
 The reasoning leader on the open side.
-Each release moved the price floor for everyone.
+Each release has dragged the price floor down for everyone.

 - Mistral Large 3 (Mistral).
 675B / 41B MoE, European, strong on European languages and code.

 - Gemma 4 (Google).
-Smaller, dense, designed for on-device.
-The model you pick when you want open weights but don't want MoE complexity.
+Smaller, dense, built for on-device.
+The one you reach for when you want open weights without the MoE complexity.

 - Kimi K2.6 (Moonshot).
-Highest-ranked open-weights model on Intelligence Index right now (54).
-Worth knowing; not yet the default.
+Highest-ranked open-weights model on the Intelligence Index right now, at 54.
+Worth knowing.
+Not the default yet.

 What "B" actually means

-When you see "Llama 4 Maverick: 400B / 17B", the two numbers tell different stories.
+When you see "Llama 4 Maverick: 400B / 17B", those two numbers tell different stories.

 The first is total parameters: every weight in the model file.
 That sets your storage and your VRAM floor.
-400B parameters at FP16 is 800GB on disk; quantized to 4-bit it is around 200GB.
-Either way, you are not loading that on a 16GB laptop.
+400B parameters at FP16 is 800GB on disk.
+Quantized to 4-bit it drops to around 200GB.
+Either way, that file is not loading on a 16GB laptop.

 The second is active parameters: how many of those weights actually fire on any given token.
-Mixture-of-Experts models route each token through a small subset of the network, not all of it.
-17B active means the cost-per-token math behaves like a 17B dense model, even though the file is 400B.
+Mixture-of-Experts models route each token through a small slice of the network, not the whole thing.
+17B active means the cost-per-token math behaves like a 17B dense model, even though the file weighs 400B.

 The rule of thumb:

 - Dense models have total = active.
-MoE models split them.
+MoE models split the two apart.

-This is why DeepSeek V4 at 1.6T total / 49B active runs on the same hardware as a much larger dense model would, but at a fraction of the per-token cost.
-MoE is the default at frontier scale in 2026 because it decouples size from cost.
+This is why DeepSeek V4 at 1.6T total / 49B active runs on the same hardware a much larger dense model would need, but at a fraction of the per-token cost.
+MoE is the default at frontier scale in 2026 for exactly this reason: it decouples size from cost.

 Sizes that matter on a laptop

 Frontier models live in datacenters.
 The ones you'll actually run locally are smaller.
-The useful tiers, with rough VRAM at 4-bit quantization:
+Here are the useful tiers, with rough VRAM at 4-bit quantization.

 - 7B to 8B.
 The sweet spot for laptops.
 Around 5GB on disk, 6 to 8GB VRAM.
 Smart enough for most chat, drafting, summarization.
 (Llama 4 8B, Qwen 3.5 7B, Mistral 7B.)